MOohTus/ODAMNet/docs/source/pages/Installation.rst

     #.
 Active Modules Identification (AMI, using DOMINO_)
     #.
 Random Walk with Restart (RWR, using multiXrank_)

+To run one of these approaches:

 .. code-block:: bash

    odamnet [overlap|domino|multixrank] [ARGS]

-The RWR approach requires the bipartite network of gene - rare disease associations.
-You can create this network using your pathways/processes of interest:
+To create a disconnected rare disease pathways network and its corresponding gene - rare disease pathways bipartite network.
+This network may be used for the RWR approach.

 .. code-block:: bash

    odamnet networkCreation [ARGS]

-Biological networks can be download directly from NDEx_.
+To download biological networks directly from NDEx_.

 .. code-block:: bash

    odamnet networkDownloading [ARGS]

-You can display help:
+To display help:

 .. code-block:: bash